Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool sets the PSP analog stick state, specifies it's for one of left/right, and notes the PSP only has one stick natively but PPSSPP exposes both, which distinguishes it from sibling tools like ppsspp_press_button.
+The description clearly states 'Set the PSP analog stick state' and specifies that it handles one of left/right, noting the PSP only has one stick natively.
+It differentiates from sibling tools like ppsspp_press_button by explaining it is for analog input needed in games.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.